cmurphy20-CVTC/smallFryThai/README.md

 for interested parties to fill out and request catering.
 After some research, I figured out that Netlify can handle form submimssions and even provide spam filtering.
 Netlify also has the ability to host the site.
 So any commits pushed to the remote repository automatically updates the hosted site.

+Note when visitng the site please give a few moments for the images to load, as Netlify can be a little slow.